theasci/jasminejsx/README.md

 # Usage

 1. Create a `test/spec` directory for your `*Spec.jsx` files.
-2. In your test folder, create the file `test/run.jsx` that will bootstrap your testing environment.
+2. In your test folder, create your own `run.jsx` file that will bootstrap your testing environment.
 Here's what it should look like:

     ```js
     // Define your root path - this will be the folder that contains your node_modules folder